It’s that time of year again: You’re looking for the best birthday gift for that special someone in your life.

 Social media channels give consumers a new way to interact with brands 24/7.

-As millions of people log on to their Facebook accounts, they can discuss grievances directly with sales reps, comment on the latest trends with friends, and post pictures of their favorite products.
+As millions of people log on to their Facebook accounts, they can discuss grievances directly with sales reps, comment on the latest trends with friends, and post pictures of their favorite products, which makes a Facebook advertising strategy vital.

 Whether purchasing physical or digital products, marketers need to realize that shopping is a highly emotional endeavor.